Our Values, Sustainability and Responsibility

-- we do not shear the hocks (to reduce risk of injury)
+- we do not shear the hocks (below the knee) to reduce risk of injury

 - we use cover (snow) combs for young stock and if shearing in cooler weather

-- we do not shear lambs and shear adult sheep every ten months – to ensure wool is not over length and is suitable for high end processing
+- we do not shear lambs.
+We shear adult sheep every ten months – to ensure wool is not over length and is suitable for high end processing

 - we allow natural births and only interfere if absolutely necessary